texasgrenadier/vagrant-factory/README.md

   http://download.virtualbox.org/virtualbox/

-  VBoxGuestAdditions_4.3.16.iso
+  VBoxGuestAdditions_5.1.4.iso

 Step 5: Create the virtual machine in VirtualBox

   Open VirtualBox and click New.
-  Give the virtual machine a Name: centos-6.5-x86_64.
+  Give the virtual machine a Name: centos-6.6-x86_64.
   From the Type dropdown menu choose Linux.
   From the Version dropdown menu choose Red Hat (64 bit).
   Under Memory size, leave RAM at 512 MB (Vagrant can change this on-the-fly later).
   Under Hard drive, select Create a virtual hard drive now, and click Create.
+  Under Hard drive file type, select VDI (VirtualBox Disk Image).
+  Under Storage on physical hard drive, select Dynamically allocated, and click Create.
   Under File location, leave the default name.
   Under File size, change the size to 40.00 GB.
-  Under Hard drive file type, select VDI (VirtualBox Disk Image).
   Under Storage on physical hard drive, select Dynamically allocated, and click Create.
   The virtual machine definition has now been created.
 Click the virtual machine name and click Settings.
   Go to the Storage tab, click Empty just under Controller: IDE, then on the right hand side of the window click the CD icon, and select Choose a virtual CD/DVD disk file….
-  Navigate to where the CentOS-6.5-x86_64-bin-DVD1.iso was downloaded, select it, and click Open.
+  Navigate to where the CentOS-6.6-x86_64-bin-DVD1.iso was downloaded, select it, and click Open.
   Go to the Audio tab and uncheck Enable Audio.
   Go to the Ports tab, then go to the USB subtab, and uncheck Enable USB Controller.
   Click Ok to close the Settings menu.
   Finally, start up the virtual machine to begin installation.

-Step 6: Install CentOS 6.5
+Step 6: Install CentOS 6.6

   You can install the operating system manually or using a Kickstart Profile.
   I will be providing steps to install the operating system manually and using